PEXANE2/azure-docs.tr-tr/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

 }
 ```

-Bu filtreyi istemciye aşağıdaki şekilde ekleyebilirsiniz:
+Bu filtreyi istemciye aşağıdaki gibi ekleyebilirsiniz:

 ```java
 mClient = new MobileServiceClient(applicationUrl).withFilter(new ProgressFilter());
 ```

-### <a name="customize-request-headers"></a>Istek üstbilgilerini özelleştirme
+### <a name="customize-request-headers"></a>İstek Üstbilgilerini Özelleştir

-Aşağıdaki `ServiceFilter` kullanın ve filtreyi `ProgressFilter`aynı şekilde ekleyin:
+Aşağıdakileri `ServiceFilter` kullanın ve filtreyi aşağıdaki gibi `ProgressFilter`takın:

 ```java
 private class CustomHeaderFilter implements ServiceFilter {